How To Get Tickets To The Louvre

 Beware of pickpockets

 Keep your valuables safe; close your bags or backpack properly; wear your backpack at the front and your purse across your shoulder.
+In fact, make use of the lockers to keep any valuables stored as you explore the museum.

 Visit the outside too